 Use meta-tag description for what it’s meant for: a short description of what the page is about – and you’ll get good results.

 Meta descriptions are not shown once a page is visited, only in search result list.
-If using WordPress, Yoast SEO plugin allows simple entering of meta data descriptions.
+If using WordPress, Yoast SEO plugin allows simple entering of meta data descriptions (in the meantime I have switched to using The SEO Framework plugin for this).
 On a page, meta description code looks like this (invisible to visitors unless viewing the page source code):

 <meta name=”description” content=”Meta-tag description example.” />